 From ATMs to how to talk with street vendors, I’ve got you covered!

-Welcome to the Imperial City of the Incas!
+Welcome to the City of the Incas!

 Your first task is to find a place to stay.
 The historic center near the Plaza de Armas has the most to do and see and is generally the safest area of town.
 You can find lodging for every budget, from $500+ to $10.
 If you want a view and don’t mind stairs, check out lodging in the San Blas neighborhood, uphill from the plaza.

 Next you need to find where to eat.
 My restaurants page has tons of suggestions but keep in mind that the more expensive restaurants have trained chefs and English-speaking staff.
-The markets and family restaurants may not have menus in English but Peruvians take their gastronomy seriously and the food is just as good.
+The markets and family restaurants may not have menus in English but Peruvians take their gastronomy seriously and the food often is just as good.

 Other tips for Cusco